ibm-cloud-docs/watson-assistant/respond.md

 - Only include links to external sites in responses if the answer depends on data that changes frequently.
 - Word your responses carefully.
 You can change how someone reacts to your system based simply on how you phrase a response.
 Changing one line of text can prevent you from having to write multiple lines of code to implement a complex programmatic solution.

-## Advanced options for formatting responses
+## Response types
-{: #respond-advanced-formatting}
+{: #respond-response-types}

-If you want to format your assistant’s responses in ways that the formatting tools don't provide, you can write custom formatting using the built-in JSON editor.
+In addition to text responses, you can use _response types_ to send responses that include multimedia or interactive elements, or to handle channel-specific interactions.
+To use most response types, you must use the JSON editor to directly edit the response object that your assistant sends to the channel.

-To access the JSON editor, click the **Switch to JSON editor** icon in the corner of the **Assistant says** field.
-The JSON editor shows how the response is stored behind the scenes.<!-- For more information about how to use the JSON editor, see **[JSON EDITOR TOPIC]**. -->
+For more information about how to edit responses using the JSON editor, see [Defining responses using the JSON editor](/docs/watson-assistant?topic=watson-assistant-responses-json).